 - Documentation of separate financial line-item for tree care

-- In-house tree care specification
+- In-house tree care specification or tree ordinance

 - Long-term plan to ensure multi-generational forest